 Breast milk is healthier for mothers and babies than formula.
 Formula carries

-health risks, such as higher risks of SIDS (Sudden Infant Death Syndrome),
+health risks, such as higher risks of sudden infant death syndrome (SIDS),

-for osteoporosis and breast and uterine cancers if her baby is formula-fed.
+for osteoporosis as well as breast and uterine cancers if her baby is